Search Engine Optimization (SEO)

 Whether you are writing new content or editing existing content, you need to come up with several key phrases that reflect the focus of your target audience.

 To determine your key phrases, use information on your audience, as well as tools like Google AdWords Keyword Tool and research from similar sites (competitors) that rank well in search engines.
 Key phrases should be two to four words.
 Categorizing your key phrases as primary and secondary is helpful when prioritizing for content writing and editing.

 There are many keyword ranking tools you can use to help determine what is the most suitable keywords for your site's objectives (see KeywordDiscovery.com or WordTracker.com).
-The subject of your writing helps define the key phrase and fine tuning will your searches will rank higher.
+The subject of your writing helps define the key phrase and fine tuning your searches will rank higher.

 Also keep in mind the key messages outlined in the university brand manual. (https://www.umb.edu/creative_services/brand_manual/key_messages)